docouto/docouto/README.md

 # Howdy, I'm Denis Couto 👍
 ---

-IT professional with experience in support, maintenance and technical delivery in enterprise environments.
-Excited to dive into the cloud native side of the things. ⛅
+IT professional with experience in support, maintenance and technical delivery in enterprise environments both on prem and at Cloud. ⛅

 I am continuously learning!
 Here you will see what I am experimenting with, from IT stuff 💾 to knowledge management 🧠 and, why not, Theology 🐟.